medialab/xan/README.md

 - **blank** - Blank down a CSV file
 - **cat** - Concatenate by row or column
 - [**count**](./docs/cmd/count.md) - Count records
-- **datefmt** - Format a recognized date column to a specified format and timezone
 - **dedup** - Deduplicate a CSV file
 - **enum** - Enumerate CSV file by preprending an index column
 - **explode** - Explode rows based on some column separator